mehulagg/gitlab/doc/administration/repository_storage_types.md

 [How Git object deduplication works in GitLab](../development/git_object_deduplication.md).

 Objects are moved from the source project to the object pool when housekeeping is run on the source project.
-Object pool repositories are stored similar to regular repositories:
+Object pool repositories are stored similarly to regular repositories:

 ```ruby
 # object pool paths